Gift Icon

 An NVOCC has a contract with vessel operating carriers (VOCC) to sell spaces on their vessels and transport their clients' shipments, as they handle a considerable amount of orders from clients.

-On the other hand, a freight forwarder does not have any contracts with other lines.
+Alternatively, a freight forwarder does not have any contracts with other lines.

 They usually don't need one as they don't own any assets, and they work with a network of carriers.